CeFi Lending

 Celsius

-Celsius offered yields as high as 17% on some assets, which should have been a red flag.
-The company used depositor funds for risky strategies including unsecured lending to institutional borrowers, DeFi yield farming, and its own mining operations.
-When the crypto market crashed in mid-2022, these strategies generated massive losses.
-Celsius froze withdrawals on June 12, 2022, and filed for bankruptcy on July 13, 2022.
+The company used depositor funds for increasingly desperate strategies: unsecured lending to institutional borrowers, DeFi yield farming, and funding its own mining operations.
+When crypto markets crashed in mid-2022, these strategies generated catastrophic losses.
+Celsius froze withdrawals on June 12, 2022, and filed for bankruptcy a month later.

-Key lesson: When yields seem too good to be true, they usually are.
-Celsius was paying depositors more than it was earning in many cases, subsidizing yields with its own token (CEL) and hoping markets would recover before the math caught up.
+The math was never sustainable.
+Celsius was paying depositors more than it was earning in many cases, subsidizing yields with its own CEL token and betting that markets would recover before the house of cards collapsed.

 BlockFi

-BlockFi had a different failure mode.
-The company had a significant lending relationship with FTX and Alameda Research.
-When FTX collapsed in November 2022, BlockFi's exposure left it insolvent.
-BlockFi had also previously settled with the SEC for $100 million over its unregistered lending product.
+BlockFi's failure followed a different but equally predictable pattern.
+The company had built a significant lending relationship with FTX and Alameda Research.
+When FTX imploded in November 2022, BlockFi's exposure left it insolvent almost instantly.

 What to Look for in a Celsius/BlockFi Alternative